FusionAuth/fusionauth-site/astro/src/content/articles/oauth/differences-between-oauth-2-oauth-2-1.md

 ---
-title: Differences between OAuth 2 and OAuth 2.1
+title: Differences Between OAuth 2 And OAuth 2.1
 description: The OAuth 2.1 draft will soon be published as an RFC.
 Why did they write it?
 How were the OAuth 2 specifications modified?
 What will you have to change?
 image: advice/oauth-2-1/expert-advice-differences-between-oauth-2-and-oauth-2.1.png
 author: Dan Moore